JOMO

 Lesson Overview

 Don’t blow up my phone!
-In this lesson, students will learn about phone usage and a trend known as JOMO.
-This lesson features a video that discusses social media and the benefits of turning your phone off.
-Students will learn and practice the use of adverbs and vocabulary relating to this topic.
-The lesson includes discussion activities and worksheets developed for adults and teenagers.
+In this lesson, students will explore phone usage and the trend known as JOMO (Joy of Missing Out).
+The lesson features a video discussing social media and the benefits of turning off your phone.
+Students will learn and practice using adverbs and related vocabulary.
+The lesson includes engaging discussion activities and worksheets designed for both adults and teenagers, ensuring a fun and interactive learning experience.

 Lesson Objectives